On the infinite Borwein product raised to a positive real power: Introduction and statement of results

 for each $n\ge 0$. \end{theorem} We say that the coefficients $c_p(n)$ have a sign pattern of period $p$.

-In September 2019, the first author of the present paper presented a conjecture~\cite[Conjecture~1]{Schl2019} in a tribute dedicated to Richard Askey.
+In September 2019, as a result of experimentation using computer algebra, the first author of the present paper presented a conjecture~\cite[Conjecture~1]{Schl2019} in a tribute dedicated to Richard Askey.
 We reproduce this conjecture in Conjecture~\ref{conj1} below; one of the main results of this paper is a partial affirmation of it, see Corollary~\ref{cor}. \begin{conjecture} Let $\delta$ be a real number satisfying

 Then the series $A^{(\delta)}(q)$, $B^{(\delta)}(q)$, $C^{(\delta)}(q)$ appearing in the dissection

 are power series in $q$ with non-negative real coefficients. \end{conjecture}